-The total cost of exit packages and settlement agreements in 2020/21 was £8k (2019/20: £6k).
-Details of exit packages are disclosed on page 65 (exit packages) of this report.
+The total cost of exit packages and settlement agreements in 2020/2021 was £8k (2019/2020: £6k).
+Details of exit packages are disclosed in section XX's (exit packages) of this report.

 5 Post-employment benefits: pensions

 International Accounting Standard 19 (IAS 19) 'Employee Benefits' sets out the accounting treatment to be followed when accounting for the costs of providing a pension scheme.